Ibrahim-ST/Master-Git-and-Github-Beginner-To-Expert/README.md

 ```
 git clone ssh_link
 ```
-### Git Ignore and Readme
-`.gitignore file is used to skip files while sending to remote repo from local repo `

 ### Git Branching and Merging
 > Branches allow to work on different parts of a project without impacting the main branch.
 If we want to fix a bug, then creating a branch and fixing the bug here will not affect the main branch.